 Third and fourth-year students can choose from a variety of seminar options, each of which maximizes understanding of its field of study and offers individual research and project work under the instructor’s close supervision.
-From academic year 2016, GIS offers the following seminars.
+From academic year 2018, GIS offers the following seminars.

-While the world admires Britain for its tradition and culture, its cultural expressions today are largely influenced by ethnicity, class, race, religion and youth, and these are controversial issues because of the diversity of identities.
+While the world admires Britain for its tradition and culture, its cultural expressions today are largely influenced by ethnicity, class, race, religion, and youth, and these are controversial issues because of the diversity of identities.
 Accordingly, students in this seminar adopt an interdisciplinary approach to culture and learn how to read and appreciate literary works

-of the “lesser-known varieties” of L1 English: how the sound of NZ English differs from that of Australian English, for example.
-We also shed light on the use of English as a lingua franca in international business, education and pop culture.
+of the “lesser-known varieties” of English: how the pronunciation of NZ English differs from that of Australian English, for example.
+We also shed light on the use of English as a lingua franca in international business, education, and pop culture.

 This seminar guides students through “real-world” writing examples and exercises for magazine writing and production.
 The students produce original works based on course writing assignments, which include

 understanding the issues involved.
 It gives an insight into a wide range of perspectives on and strategies for how to elicit language learners’ motivation and maintain it, and how language teachers see their careers and how it affects their students’ acquisition of languages.

 This seminar explores two fundamental topics in social psychology.
 First, it examines how the pursuit of self-esteem can incur various costs to oneself and others.
 Second, it explores the mutual influence of culture and

 foreign policy, and to peace and development studies.
 Moreover, it also extends its academic interests to other areas, such as religion, information technology, and gender.
 We also have more concept-oriented discussions, for example, on democracy and human rights.

 This seminar examines major questions in international relations.
-The theme of the 2017 seminar is “prospects for a world order in the 21st century”.
+The theme is “prospects for a world order in the 21st century”.
 And it will mainly investigate: 1) shifts in power distribution among major states, 2) prospects for international institutions and global governance, 3) the rise of non-state actors in world politics, and 4) competition among differing norms and values, such as democracy, capitalism, human rights, and self-determination.

 “Entrepreneurship and Innovation” is a growing economic doctrine that positions knowledge, technology, entrepreneurship, and innovation at the center of the economic model.
 In this seminar, students learn through case studies how firms use innovation